 Richmond is home to many dedicated yoga teachers with passion to sustain their practice and live it off the mat.
 With the complexities of modern life, here is how several local yoga teachers recognize that their practice is a major contributor to maintaining balance and clarity in mind body and spirit:

 “I started practicing 16 years ago and have had a very consistent practice over all the years.
 I can’t image life without a practice.
 A nurturing practice allows us to find balance in our busy lives.
 Our bodies have strength to heal, cure and realign if treated with care.
 Yoga’s holistic path is a journey of ‘Love of Self’—we start each day deciding the direction of our attitude and self love allows us to think positively.
-A regular practice gently reminds us to be present in a yoga class and in daily life.” - Kathleen Baker, owner of Glenmore Yoga and Wellness Center.
+A regular practice gently reminds us to be present in a yoga class and in daily life.” - Kathleen Baker, owner of Glenmore Yoga & Wellness Center - Richmond.

 “Living yoga is living your truth, it is applying all of the philosophy of yoga into your daily life.
 This includes not stealing, not harming self or others, being truthful, not being greedy, living in moderation, being in the now with contentment and being clean in body, mind and environment.
 Beyond that there is daily hatha, meditation and journaling that is essential to building your relationship with Self.
 As a teacher and mentor, all I can do is inspire and encourage my students while ensuring I am walking the path of yoga authentically in my own life.” - Lydia Nitya Griffith, yoga teacher, author, owner of Yoga With Nitya.